Rules, Regulations, and Benefits: Why people get security camera systems

 Visible security cameras deter crime.
 This is one of the biggest reasons all of our products are white: to make them obvious.

-After a home has been broken into, they are four times more likely to be burglarized, again.
-Usually within six weeks of the initial crime -ASU
+After a home has been broken into, it is four times more likely to be burglarized, again--usually within six weeks of the initial crime. -ASU

 60% of break-ins occur during the day when homes are unoccupied. -JSU

 A recent North Carolina university study determined that 60% of burglars move on to a different target when they see security cameras.
-If you want to know more about the crime stats in your neighborhood, The Lexisnexis Community Crime Map is the best source we have found.
-A sample image of the last 500 crimes in SCW's hometown (the beautiful, idealized resort town: Asheville NC) are located to the right.
+If you want to know more about the crime stats in your neighborhood, The LexisNexis Community Crime Map is the best source we have found.
+A sample image of the last 500 crimes in SCW's hometown (the beautiful, idealized, resort town: Asheville NC) is located to the right.

-If discouraging crime is your primary motivation, here's some things that you want to do:
+If discouraging crime is your primary motivation, here are some things that you want to do:

 - Plan camera placement carefully to cover entrances and exits and maximize your ability to capture clear footage of a suspect's face in case of a break-in.
 We'd be happy to do this for you.

-- Place cameras where they can be easily seen to maximize the deterrence.
+- Place cameras where they can be easily seen to maximize deterrence.

-- Consider the pros and cons of wide angle and zoom cameras.
-A wider lens can allow you to cover more area with fewer cameras, but a narrow lens allows your to identify or recognize a person at a further distance.
+- Consider the pros and cons of wide-angle and zoom cameras.
+A wider lens can allow you to cover more area with fewer cameras, but a narrow lens allows you to identify or recognize a person at a further distance.

 4. Lower Liability

-Although liability insurance fraud, like fake slip-and-fall lawsuits, is more of a business concern than a homeowner concern, both homeowners and businesses have the assurance that they are protected from false claims.
+Although liability insurance fraud, like fake slip-and-fall lawsuits, is more of a business concern than a homeowner’s concern, both homeowners and businesses have the assurance that they are protected from false claims.

-If lowering liability is your primary motivation, here's some things that you want to do:
+If lowering liability is your primary motivation, here are some things that you want to do:

-- Think about how much footage you need to keep on hand - 1 week?
-30 days?
-90 days?
-The longer you store footage, the higher your chance of getting a false claim dismissed
+- Think about how much footage you need to keep on hand.
+One week?
+Thirty days?
+Ninety days?
+The longer you store footage, the higher your chance of getting a false claim dismissed.

 - Choose a system that can record on motion and/or one that uses more advanced compression methods (like H.265) to get the most out of your hard drive space.